salty-muffin/ghosts-of-data-past/README.md

 # ghosts of data past

-a ghost from data generator - generates a chat with text messages and selfies from recorded conversations
+a ghost from data generator - generates a chat with text messages and selfies from recorded conversations, including unique notification sounds

 ## background